MarcosWillianR/EcoFund/README.md

 ## Libraries Used

 - [react-native-paper](https://callstack.github.io/react-native-paper/docs/guides/getting-started): Used as the UI library for this project.
-- [redux-toolkit](https://github.com/rahsheen/expo-template-redux-typescript): Used for state management.
+- [redux-toolkit](https://redux-toolkit.js.org/): Used for state management.

+## Other things that helped me.
+- [redux-toolkit-helper](https://github.com/rahsheen/expo-template-redux-typescript): Used for knowing more about redux toolkit.

 ## Thoughts and Future Improvements